ipfs-cluster/ipfs-cluster/README.md

 * [Builds for `ipfs-cluster-service`](https://dist.ipfs.io/#ipfs-cluster-service)
 * [Builds for `ipfs-cluster-ctl`](https://dist.ipfs.io/#ipfs-cluster-ctl)

-Note that since IPFS Cluster is evolving fast, the these builds may not contain the latest features/bugfixes as they are updated only bi-weekly.
+Note that since IPFS Cluster is evolving fast, the these builds may not contain the latest features/bugfixes as they are updated on a best-effort basis.

 ### Docker